 Disney is perfect for younger children with all the characters and experiences.
 However, there is a fair amount of “thrill” rides for older children and teenagers at most of the parks.

-And during 2022, Walt Disney World celebrates it’s 50th Anniversary.
-“The World’s Most Magical Celebration” includes a new of new rides & attractions, souvenir merchandise and foo/beverages.
+Through the month of March 2023, Walt Disney World celebrates it’s 50th Anniversary.
+“The World’s Most Magical Celebration” includes a new of new rides & attractions, souvenir merchandise and food / beverages.

 The Universal Orlando Resort